Former PM tells Al Jazeera he did not encourage violence at anti-government protests.

 Panitan Wattanayagorn, a spokesman for the Thai government, told Al Jazeera: “Demonstrations in a democratic society is normal as long as there is order, are held under the law and there is no violence.”

-Violent street protests by Thaksin’s supporters and opponents have blocked roads, airports and government buildings and brought Bangkok to a halt twice in the past year.
+Violent street protests by Thaksin’s supporters and opponents have blocked roads, airports and government buildings, bringing Bangkok to a halt twice in the past year.

 Thaksin won landslide election victories in 2001 and 2005 but was overthrown in the coup.